-Get new donors in the door.
+Getting donors in the door.

-Small donations of $5, $10, or $20 are a great way to get new donors familiar with your organization.
-It takes minimal commitment on the donor’s end to give just a few dollars.
+Giving just a few dollars takes minimal commitment on the donor’s end.
 But small gift donors can provide tremendous long-term value if you follow up effectively and grow relationships over time.

-Small dollar donations and small projects.
+Small dollar donations for small projects.

-Consider launching a separate appeal focusing on a smaller initiative.
-This way, even donors who contribute just a few dollars feel like they are making an impact!
+Consider launching a separate campaign focusing on a smaller initiative.
+This way, even donors who contribute just a few dollars feel they are making an impact!

 In your appeal, you can make an ask like, “Please consider donating just $10 today, so we can reach our goal of $500 so students can attend this program at no cost to their families.”

 This approach makes every donor’s gift feel valuable, no matter how much they give.
 It’s easy for donors to feel good about contributing just $5 or $10 when the goal is $500.

 On the other hand, a donor who can only give $5 may not see the value of their gift if your goal is $10,000.
 They may decide their contribution doesn’t make enough of a difference and not donate at all.

 READ MORE: The right way to compare dollars to impact.